Things you should know

 We recognise that pets are an important part of your life and welcome your well-behaved pets when you move into one of Villas.

 Your family and friends are welcome to visit as they would in your previous home.
-You can also invite your family and friends to attend Estate functions and activities.
+You can also invite your family and friends to attend Estate functions.

 The Estate Manager is your primary contact for any assistance that you require.
 They look after the day-to-day management of the Estate to ensure everything is running smoothly and that services are being provided in a friendly, effective and efficient manner.